Philip Doyle (American football)

-Philip Doyle (born March 20, 1969) is a former American football placekicker.
-After a standout high school career at Huffman High School in Birmingham, Doyle played college football at the University of Alabama from 1987 through 1989.
-After the 1990 season, he was recognized as a unanimous All-American for his play as a member of the Crimson Tide.
-After going undrafted and signing briefly with the New York Giants, Doyle played as a member of the Birmingham Fire for the 1992 season.
+Philip Doyle (born March 20, 1969) is an American former football player.
+After a standout high school career at Huffman High School in Birmingham, Doyle played college football for the Alabama Crimson Tide from 1987 through 1989.
+After the 1990 season, he was recognized as a unanimous All-American.
+After signing briefly as an undrafted free agent with the New York Giants, Doyle played with the Birmingham Fire in 1992.

 High school

 Doyle was the placekicker for Huffman High School in Birmingham, Alabama in the mid-1980s.
 As a junior in 1985, Doyle set a national high school record for field goals in a single season with 22.
 He broke the previous record of 19 set by Kelly Nemecek in 1983, and the 22 field goals in a single season still stands as an Alabama High School Athletic Association (AHSAA) record.
 Doyle ended his high school career with a total of 43 field goals which stood as an AHSAA record until 2011 when Andy Pappanastos finished his career with 48.
 In recognition of his career at Huffman, Doyle was named to the 1986 USA Today All-USA high school football team.